 Corey Cottrell, left, and Jose Rodriguez

 In June, McLean County Judge Tom Funk set Rodriguez’s bond at $100,000.
-The required $10,035 was posted and Rodriguez was released.
+The required $10,035 was posted and Rodriguez was released after serving one day.
 Then in July, Judge William Yoder set the bond at $1 million.
-Rodriguez was ordered to the McLean County Detention Center and remained there until two days after Judge Drazewski reverted the bond amount back to $100,000 on August 8.
+Rodriguez was ordered to the McLean County Detention Center and remained there until two days after Judge Drazewski reverted the bond amount back to $100,000 on Aug.
+8.

 Upon his release from the detention center, Rodriguez was picked up by ICE agents.
 Border Patrol agents had issued an expedited removal order for Rodriguez on April 17, 2013, according to an earlier statement from ICE.
 He got back on the radar of federal officials with the publicity surrounding Cottrell’s death.